troclaux/notes/aws.md

 ### IAM Guidelines and Best Practices

-- Don’t use the root account (except for AWS account setup)
+- don’t use the root account (except for AWS account setup)
-- Don’t create multiple AWS accounts, create AWS users within an AWS account
+- don’t create multiple AWS accounts, create AWS users within an AWS account
-- Assign users to groups and assign permissions to groups
+- assign users to groups and assign permissions to groups
-  - If you manage company resources, create a group with the policy "Administrator Access" and create an AWS user that belongs to this group
+  - if you manage company resources, create a group with the policy "Administrator Access" and create an AWS user that belongs to this group
-- Create strong password policies and enforce Multi-Factor Authentication (MFA)
+- create strong password policies and enforce Multi-Factor Authentication (MFA)
-- Create and use roles to give permissions to AWS services
+- create and use roles to give permissions to AWS services
-- Use Access Keys for Programmatic Access (CLI/SDK)
+- use Access Keys for Programmatic Access (CLI/SDK)
 - Audit permissions by consulting:
   - IAM Credential Report
   - IAM Access Advisor